ayuyamo/user-authentication-system/README.md

 ## Overview

-This project is a bare-bone backend service for a user authentication system built using `Node.js` and `MongoDB`.
+This project is a backend service for a user authentication system built using `Node.js` and `MongoDB`.
 It provides essential functionalities for user registration, login, profile management, and comment posting through RESTful routes, with middleware for authentication and route protection.
 The service is tested using `Postman` for API functionality.
-There is no frontend component included in this repository.

 ## Features

 - User Registration: Allows new users to sign up with their email and password.